Louis-Aime/calendrical-javascript/README.md

 # calendrical-javascript
 Basic routines in javascript for computations on calendars, including
  * the Cycle Based Calendar Computation Engine,
+ * a week computation engine that works with ISO 8601 weeks and other types of weeks,
- * basic conversion tool from iso 8601 date figures to Julian Day and the reverse,
+ * a basic conversion tool from iso 8601 date figures to any day counter (Julian Day, Microsoft, Unix-Posix...) and the reverse,
+ * basic constants to convert to or from day counter to milliseconds counter,
  * ExtDate and ExtDateTimeFormat, that extend Date and Intl.DateTimeFormat respectively,
  * pldr, a "private locale data register" that extends Unicode's CLDR for display of dates in several calendars,
- * a collection of custom calendars in order to demonstrate capacities.
+ * a collection of custom calendars in order to demonstrate capacities, including a class for any western calendar that switches from Julian to Gregorian at a given date.
 The software object anticipate the Temporal initiative of Ecma TC39.

 ## Module architecture